imrulo/lat.eth/README.md

-# Livadance ENS Grant Proposal
+# LAT.ETH Cultural Defense Initiative - ENS Grant Proposal

 ## Project Overview
-**Livadance DOO** is seeking funding from the ENS DAO to organize **20 interactive Latin dance workshops** in Serbia over 5 months, with integrated ENS ecosystem onboarding specifically designed to **defend and promote Spanish language and Latino identity** through blockchain technology.
+**LAT.ETH Cultural Defense Initiative** (led by imrulo.eth) is seeking funding from the ENS DAO to organize **20 interactive Latin dance workshops** in Serbia over 5 months, with integrated ENS ecosystem onboarding specifically designed to **defend and promote Spanish language and Latino identity** through blockchain technology.

 ## Cultural Mission
 This is not just another ENS onboarding project.
 This is a **cultural defense initiative** that uses blockchain technology to: